thacherT1D/webdevstuff/Datastores/PostgreSQL.desc.md

 ![](https://i.imgur.com/MYG7YWb.png)

 When an entity without an `id` value is inserted into the `movies` table, the entity is given the next value of the sequence generator for its `id` column.
-When an entity is deleted from the table, it integer value of the `id` column is not reused.
+When an entity is deleted from the table, its integer value of the `id` column is not reused.
 Therefore, each entity in the table is guaranteed to have a unique `id` attribute for all time.
 Almost every table you create will have an `id serial` column.

-A NOT NULL constraint is applied to ensure that a null value cannot be inserted.

-A `NOT NULL` constraint simply specifies that a column must not accept a null value.

-The `PRIMARY KEY` constraint indicates that a column can be used as a unique identifier for rows in the table.
-This requires that the values in the column be both unique and `NOT NULL`.
+A `serial` column also applies a `NOT NULL` constraint.
+This constraint ensures that a `NULL` value cannot be inserted into the column.
+This is a requirement of a `PRIMARY KEY` constraint.
+This constraint indicates that the column can be used as a unique identifier for rows in the table.
+The `PRIMARY KEY` constraint requires that the values in the column be both unique and `NOT NULL`.
+With a sequence generator, that's constraint won't be a problem.

 A column with a `PRIMARY KEY` constraint is given an index.
-An **index** is primarily used to enhance database performance.
+An **index** is used to enhance PostgreSQL server's performance when retrieving information from the table.
 We'll talk more about indexes later in the week.

 ```sql
 ALTER TABLE movies ADD COLUMN plot text;